 Back in July of 2010, I wrote a post entitled, “Am I Living In A Parallel Universe?” discussing the disconnect between the robustness on the ground in San Francisco and the incredibly negative mood by the mass media.
 Back then, I kept thinking “the economy is back, baby,” but nobody seemed to agree.
 Even my online friends were making fun of my bullishness.
 You guys know who you are!

 Hopefully you guys not only increased your asset allocation towards equities, you also took advantage of the amazingly bubbliscious bond market and refinanced your debt.

-At the end of 2010, Twitter was valued at some $3 billion bucks now its valued closer to $15B in 2015, despite the fall.
-Prince Alwaleed’s 3% stake for $300 million in December of 2011 now values the company at some $9-10 billion!
-The same thing has happened for Facebook, now valued at some $100 billion.
-There is so much liquidity out there it’s absolutely ridiculous how much new wealth is being created.
-Look at more representative companies of the economy, such as McDonald’s and IBM.
-Both stocks are near record highs.
+At the end of 2010, Twitter was valued at some $3 billion bucks now its valued closer to $100+ billion in 2021.
+Prince The same thing has happened for Facebook, now valued at some hundreds of billions of dollars.
+There is so much liquidity out there it's absolutely ridiculous how much new wealth is being created.

 Let's discuss some reasons why people continuously are slow to recognize change.
 We'll also discuss how you can improve your sense of reality by being more honest with yourself.